 Orchestrating the Instruments of Power: A Critical Examination of the U.S. National Security System.

 I can no longer distribute the material developed for the National Security Policy courses at JHU and UMKC.
-A new version is scheduled for publication by the University of Nebraska Press 1 July 2015.
+An abridged version was published by the University of Nebraska Press 1 July 2015.

 Published in the Small Wars Journal in 2010, it is derivative of three major studies.

 Prepared for the presidential transition team, published August 2008.

 Published via the Army War College’s Strategic Studies Institute, http://carlisle-www.army.mil/, it proposes a component of national security strategy to deal with the terrorist threat posed by Islamic fundamentalists.

 An unpublished article written at the request of the Public Administration Review.
 It argues for the need to build a political consensus on national security before attempting reorganization of the national security apparatus.

 Shaping U.S. Military Forces: Revolution or Relevance after the Cold War: